Wednesday 11 September 2024

 Records record other gunners with Scots names such as Seton, Wardlaw, Anderson and Lawson.

-For the Flodden campaign ecords indicate that Borthwick had 26 men under him to 'bere his chargeouris' but unfortunately no detailed list of the gunners survives.
+For the Flodden campaign records indicate that Borthwick had 26 men under him to 'bere his chargeouris' but unfortunately no detailed list of the gunners survives.
 Of note also are that a number of 'gentlemen volunteers' also took an interest in these dark arts and assisted.
 What is clear is though they had experience in manufacture and maintenance of artillery their experience as crew in siege and on the field would yet be put to the test.

 * * * * *